Ready to apply for your next property? Here’s how to use your good tenancy history to jump the rental application queue.

 Demonstrate good financials

-If your landlord has not kept a true record of your rental ledger, or your agent is unable to provide you with a copy, don’t stress.
+If your landlord has not kept a true record of your rental ledger, or your agent cannot provide you with a copy, don’t stress.
 It is still possible to demonstrate that you are in good financial stead and have the ability to pay rent on time without a ledger.

 One way to do this is to provide a prospective landlord/agent with a copy of your bank statement.
 If you have a good track record of paying your rent on time, and there’s enough money in your savings account, then you’re on the right path.